 In addition, music has been integral to the Potbelly culture since our first shop opened in 1977 and adds a neighborhood vibe.
 Local musicians frequently perform live at Potbelly shops creating a distinctive dining experience.
-Some of our shops also host special events.
-For example, Open Mic Night in New York City features up-and-coming local musicians.

 We believe the combination of our great food, people and atmosphere makes Potbelly "The Best Place for Lunch."